Chris-Ober/German-translation-for-Choosing-and-installing-a-theme-/translation-of-transcript.md

 # Resources
 - Block themes
 - Child themes
-Site Editor
+- Site Editor
-Template Editor
+- Template Editor
-Styles Overview
+- Styles Overview

+# Practical
+Use WordPress Playground below and add a different block theme of your choice.
+Remember to look at when the theme was last updated, the active installations, and ratings.

 ---
 German Translation
 ---
 # Transkript